 Under ASC 718, we applied the Black-Scholes valuation model in determining the fair value of options granted, which requires the input of highly subjective assumptions, including the expected life of the stock option, stock price volatility, and the pre-vesting option forfeiture rate.
 Expected life is based on historical exercise patterns, which we believe are representative of future behavior, or calculated by using the simplified method.
 We estimate expected volatility at the date of grant based on historical volatility.
 The assumptions used in calculating the fair value of stock options represent our best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
 As a result, if factors change and we use different assumptions, our share-based compensation expense could be materially different in the future.
 In addition, we are required to estimate the expected forfeiture rate and only recognize expense for those shares expected to vest.
 We estimate the forfeiture rate based on historical patterns of our stock options granted, exercised and forfeited.
 If our actual forfeiture rate is materially different from our estimate, the share-based compensation expense could be significantly different from what we have recorded in the current period.
 See Note 2-"Share-based compensation" in the consolidated financial statements for additional information.
 According to ASC 718, a change in any of the terms or conditions of stock options shall be accounted for as a modification of the plan.
-Therefore, the Company calculates incremental compensation cost in the period the modification occurs and for unvested options, the Company would recognize incremental compensation cost in the period the modification occurs and for unvested options, the Company would recognize incremental compensation cost in the period the modification occurs and for unvested options, the Company would recognize incremental compensation cost in the period the modification occurs and for unvested options,
+Therefore, the Company calculates incremental compensation cost of a modification as the excess of the fair value of the modified option over the fair value of the original option immediately before its terms are modified, measured based on the share price and other pertinent factors at the modification date.
+For vested options, the Company would recognize incremental compensation cost in the period the modification occurs and for unvested options, the Company would recognize incremental

 Deferred Tax Valuation Allowances.
 We provide a valuation allowance on our deferred tax assets to the extent we consider it to be more likely than not that we will be unable to realize all or part of such assets.
 Our future realization of our deferred tax assets depends on many factors, including our ability to generate taxable income within the period during which temporary differences reverse or before our tax loss carry-forwards expire, the outlook for the Chinese economy and overall outlook for our industry.
 We consider these factors at each balance sheet date and determine whether valuation allowances are necessary.
-As of December 31, 2010, 2011 and 2012, we recorded deferred tax assets of RMB37 million, RMB40 million and RMB62 million (US\$10 million), respectively.
+As of December 31, 2011, 2012 and 2013, we recorded deferred tax assets of RMB40 million, RMB62 million and RMB97 million (US\$16 million), respectively.
 If, however, unexpected events occur in the future that would prevent us from realizing all or a portion of our net deferred tax assets, an adjustment would result in a charge to income in the period in which such determination was made.
-As of December 31, 2010, 2011 and 2012, it is more likely than not that the deferred tax assets resulting from the net operating losses of certain subsidiary will not be realized.
+As of December 31, 2011, 2012 and 2013, it is more likely than not that the deferred tax assets resulting from the net operating losses of certain subsidiary will not be realized.
 Hence, we recorded valuation allowance against our gross deferred tax assets in order to reduce the deferred tax assets to the amount that is more likely than not to be realized.